avo-hq/docs/src/1.0/customization.md

 ## Custom query scopes
 You may want to change the queries to add sorting or use gems like [friendly](https://github.com/norman/friendly_id).
-There are 2 possibilities to customize the queries in Avo:
-* customize query scope
-* customize find scope
+You can do that using `query_scope` and `find_scope`.

 ### Custom query scope
-If you need to replace the queries in order to sort or add custom functionality, define the `resolve_query_scope` on the resource definition.
+If you need to replace the queries in order to add a sort condition or more query fields, add the `resolve_query_scope` option to the resource definition.
 ```ruby
 class UserResource < Avo::BaseResource
   self.resolve_query_scope = ->(model_class:) do